hepplerj/Dissertation/ch2.dissertation.Heppler.md

 long-term at low interest rates.
 These bonds were paid for by increases on property taxes---a move voters often disagreed with.
-Bonds were repeatedly voted down, even as the city dealt with its unique problem of sewage given its widespread cannery business.
-Voters especially refused to give special treatment to canneries, even when the state of California declared San Jose in violation of pollution regulations in 1948.^[@trounstine1982movers, 88.]
+Bonds were repeatedly voted down, even as the city dealt with its unique problem of sewage given its large cannery business.
+Voters refused to give special treatment to canneries, even when the state of California declared San Jose in violation of pollution regulations in 1948.^[@trounstine1982movers, 88.]